v1vekkumar/deep-learning-in-2-months/README.md

 For more inspiration, take a look at CS231n [Winter 2016](http://cs231n.stanford.edu/reports2016.html) and [Winter 2015](http://cs231n.stanford.edu/reports.html) projects.
-Also keep an eye on the Kaggle and HackerRank competitions for fun stuff and the opportunities to compete and learn.
+Also, keep an eye on the Kaggle and HackerRank competitions for fun stuff and the opportunities to compete and learn.